 The feature is a fundamental tool for remote working.
 The mobile agility of voicemail to email gives your team members a closer connection to your business.
 If a presentation slide needs to be changed at the last minute with specific instructions, voicemail to email can become a handy tool.

-Voicemail to Email: Free Tool For Your Business
+Voicemail to Email: A Free Tool for Your Business

-If you manage a calling operation or business that receives customer-facing voicemails, you may want to consider turning on voicemail to email for your agents.
+If you manage a calling operation or business that receives voicemails from customers, you may want to consider turning on voicemail to email for your agents.
 This feature can make you and your team more responsive, flexible, and available to customers and prospects.
 Voicemail to email is typically a free feature included with voicemail boxes on most VoIP phone systems.